SEI-SEA-1-25/react-todo-list/README.md

 <details>
   <summary>Hold up.
 Whats going on with that clear list method?</summary>

-you don't need a callback, since you don't need access to the previous state
+you don't need to use a callback in the setState function, since you don't need access to the previous state

 ```jsx
   handleClearList = () => {